core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * Each individual CoAP response received by the client will appear to originate (based on its IP source address) from the CoAP Proxy, and not from the server that produced the response.
 This makes it impossible for the client to identify the server that produced each response, unless the server identity is contained as a part of the response payload or inside a CoAP Option in the response.

+A method based on this approach and addressing the issues raised above is defined in {{I-D.tiloca-core-groupcomm-proxy}}.

-A solution to the above issues is for the proxy to collect all the individual (unicast) responses to a CoAP group request and then send back only a single (aggregated) response to the client.
+An alternative solution is for the proxy to collect all the individual (unicast) responses to a CoAP group request and then send back only a single (aggregated) response to the client.
 However, this solution brings up new issues:

 * The proxy does not know how many members there are in the group or how many group members will actually respond.
 Also, the proxy does not know for how long to collect responses before sending back the aggregated response to the client.
 A CoAP client that is not using a Proxy might face the same problems in collecting responses to a multicast request.
 However, the client itself would typically have application-specific rules or knowledge on how to handle this situation, while an application-agnostic CoAP Proxy would typically not have this knowledge.